rlnq/terraform_docker_jenkins/README.md

 --------------------------------------------------------

-## This project automatically creates an EC2 instance on the Ubuntu 22.04 distribution in the eu-west-1 region, by default, then installs docker, builds and runs the Jenkins container on port 8080
+## This project automatically creates an EC2 instance on the Ubuntu 22.04 distribution in the eu-west-1 region, then installs docker, builds and runs the Jenkins container on port 8080

 ### Requirements:
 * AWS Free Tier account